-Good for: All skin types
+All skin types

-- Tapered foundation brush: Using a tapered foundation brush, “paint” the liquid foundation onto your face using short, downward and outward strokes.
-Pat and blend to erase any telltale lines or creases.
+Using a tapered foundation brush, “paint” the liquid foundation onto your face using short, downward and outward strokes.
+Move the product from the center of the face outwards.

-- Beauty sponge: A beauty sponge will give you a natural finish but also allow you to build up coverage.
-Wet your beauty sponge, squeeze out any excess water and gently press the foundation into your skin.
-If you are using a round beauty sponge, use a rolling motion to blend the foundation into your skin.
+A beauty sponge will give you a natural finish but also allow you to build up coverage.
+Wet your beauty sponge, squeeze out any excess water and gently press the foundation into your skin with the damp sponge.
+Press in and outwards to blend well.

-- Fingers: Some makeup artists swear that no method gives quite the same flawless finish as using your fingers.
+Some makeup artists swear that no method gives quite the same flawless finish as using your fingers.
 Squeeze the foundation onto your wrist and use your fingers to warm it up.
 Apply to your face using circular motions, taking care to blend and distribute evenly.